bradyash/Predictive-Model/README.md

 * Go to the following directory: out/artifacts/Predictive_Model and download the .jar file.

 ### To Run
-* Double click the file (or right click and hit open) to run.
+* Double-click the file (or right click and hit 'open') to run.